-Partnerships: Another way to connect with patients is through partnerships with nonprofits, patient advocates, or community health centers.
+Partnerships: Another way to connect with patients is through partnerships with nonprofits, patient advocacy groups, individual advocates, or community health centers.
 Depending on your relationship with the organization, they may be interested in promoting your trial through social media or through their email list.
 Some clinical trial recruitment companies partner with these groups in order to reach patient populations more directly.

 Community events: A local health fair, especially one revolving around a particular condition, can be a great way to spread the word about your trial opportunity.
 If you’re working with a recruitment company that has relationships with local nonprofits or community health organizations, they may work together with another organization to have a presence at a health fair.

 Throughout your recruitment campaign, there are several different numbers to keep track of in order to optimize your spending.
 If you’re working with a recruitment company, discuss how often you would like updates from them on recruitment progress, and what numbers and statistics you’re interested in seeing.
 For example, you may be interested in reducing your patient recruitment timelines.
 How will the agency support that goal with their recruitment efforts?